antonlindstrom/puppet-powerdns/README.md

       host     => 'localhost',
       port     => '5432',
       dbname   => 'pdns',
+      dnssec   => 'no',
     }

+The `dnssec` value can be either 'yes' or 'no'.
+Default is 'yes'..

 To be able to use it without importing data and without hassle, make sure that Postgres is installed before the `powerdns::postgresql` class.